Rakshitha-GM/Inventory-Management-System--JSON/README.md

 # Inventory-Management-System--JSON
-Sure!
  Here's a `README.md` file you can use for this inventory management system:

 markdown
 # Inventory Management System (Python)